viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 [Equation 2-1](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_35025_Equation2_1) and [Equation 2-2](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_62490_Equation2_2) gave us an acquisition time of unipolar auxiliary input of 540 ns and bipolar dedicated input of 2.7 ns.
 This is well below the 750 ns.
 So there seems to be no problem, right?
 This is valid only until you add an [anti-aliasing filter](https://en.wikipedia.org/wiki/Anti-aliasing_filter) (AAF) to the input.
 The next chapter explains how AAF changes the acquisition time requirements.

-### Settling time of unipolar input AAF of Cora Z7
+### Settling time of auxiliary unipolar channel AAF of Cora Z7

 In this chapter, I will discuss the unipolar analog input circuitry of the Digilent [Cora Z7](https://digilent.com/shop/cora-z7-zynq-7000-single-core-for-arm-fpga-soc-development/) development board.
 Nevertheless, the very same principles apply to any Zynq-7000 board with a passive [anti-aliasing filter](https://en.wikipedia.org/wiki/Anti-aliasing_filter) (AAF) on analog inputs.